To see the latest seminar schedule, check the BW MBA Association Website for updates.

 Humor Used to "Awaken Greatness"

 After spending three years absorbing the wisdom of Indian mystics, he formed his "Why Life Sucks: Enjoying the Lightness of Being" seminar.
-Srikantia, a former television host in India who knows the art of entertaining and energizing a live audience, delivers the 5-hour presentation in a similar style to stand-up comedy, blending group exercises, animated storytelling, pantomimes and guided meditation to “help awaken people’s greatness inside them.”
+Srikantia, a former television host in India who knows the art of entertaining and energizing a live audience, delivers the five-hour presentation in a similar style to stand-up comedy, blending group exercises, animated storytelling, pantomimes and guided meditation to “help awaken people’s greatness inside them.”

 Another workshop participant compared Srikantia's presentation style to her favorite comedian, "His mannerisms remind me of Robin Williams, and I have not laughed that hard in a long time,” she said.